Tes3103/sweet-cake-for-all1/README.md

   * Link the Heroku app to the sweet cake for all1 repository
   * click to deploy
 ## Credits
-* Inspiration of the progect Credits to Code Love Sandwitch Project
+* Inspiration of the project Credits to Code Love Sandwich Project
 ### Acknowledgment
 1. To my mentor Mr. Rohit for his continuous support
 2. For all Code Institute student support team